shihshen/Monocle/README.md

  - Here is the [chrome offline extension](https://chrome.google.com/webstore/detail/monocle/jfkmdokenohpbpmabdgpehbdglfgphnm?utm_source=chrome-ntp-icon).

+#### How to develop:
+ - Run a http server to serve this repository, then you are good to go.
+Something like [this](https://github.com/indexzero/http-server) can help.

 > Inspired by [TextAnalysisTool.NET](https://textanalysistool.github.io/).
 >
 > Monocle is a cross platform text analyzing tool which prvoides an chrome offline extension and web-based online service.